 Ariana Grande Songs That Beautifully Explore Grief And Loss

 Ariana Grande hasn't shied away from being open and honest with her fans.
 Grande has gotten real about her mental health on multiple occasions, particularly when her ups and downs have been influenced by the universal trauma of grief and loss.
-The "We Can't Be Friends" singer has sadly gone through a lot of tough times, from losing her ex-boyfriend Mac Miller in 2018, to the death of 22 fans who attended her 2017 Manchester, England, gig that was targeted by a suicide bomber.
+The "We Can't Be Friends" singer has sadly gone through a lot of tough times, from losing her ex-boyfriend Mac Miller in 2018, to being present for a bomb attack at her 2017 Manchester concert.

 Advertisement